anthub-services/node-api-and-client-boilerplate/api/README.md

 yarn start
 ```

-Access the API app at <http://localhost:7771>.
+Access the client app at <http://localhost:7770>.

 ### Starting the App in Docker: